CalWORKs Active Caseload

 How the Human Services Agency is Performing

-The CalWORKs caseload has been in gradual decline over the past two years.
+The CalWORKs caseload has been in gradual decline over the past two years, and that trends continues in 2017.
 The declining caseload may be attributed to a combination of factors including improved economic conditions, outward migration of low income families with children from San Francisco, and program interventions such as the JobsNOW subsidized employment program.
 The initial decline in caseload started in August 2011, when the caseload dipped below 5,000 for the first time.

 Part of the caseload decline is a result of successful program exits due to employment.
 For example, 62 percent of CalWORKs clients participating in HSA’s JobsNOW program were still employed six months after exiting subsidized employment.
 Participants’ average quarterly earnings before and after JobsNOW increased 111 percent, from $2,340 approximately six months before clients began JobsNOW to $4,937 two quarters after program participation.